DamienLim07/AutoRecon/README.md

 ---

+## Note

+Please reach out to inform me if there are any issues with the published script.
+Also reach out if there are any improvements you think could be made.
+Additionally, due to its nature as a Python script, it is very easy for you to change any part as you like to fit whatever needs you may have.

+---

-## ⚠️ Legal Disclaimer
+## Legal Disclaimer

 For **authorized penetration testing and CTF competitions only**.

-Only use against systems you own or have **explicit written permission** to test.
+Only use against systems you own or have **explicit permission** to test.
 Unauthorized use may violate Singapore's Computer Misuse Act and equivalent laws in your jurisdiction.

 ---

-*Part of a growing CTF toolkit — hash identifier, steg multitool, and more coming soon.*
+*Part of a toolkit that I'm continuing to develop.
+Looking at hash identifier, steg multitool now.*